Finding a Top Financial Advisor Firm in Rancho Santa Fe, California

 Tate Asset Management

 Tate Asset Management delivers investment management and financial planning services through employees and through a network of independent investment advisors (IARs).
 These external individuals may work for different firms and will set their own strategies.
 Tate Asset Management is a part of ACAS, LLC.
 The firm doesn’t impose a minimum account size requirement, though a number of its clients are high-net-worth individuals.

 The firm may recommend third-party investment advisors.
 In these cases, Tate Asset Management would earn a portion of the advisory fee paid to the external money manager.
-This may incentivize Tate Asset Management to recommend some external advisors over others, but as a fiduciary, the firm must provide advice in the best interests of its clients.
+This may incentivize Tate Asset Management to recommend some external advisors over others, but as a fiduciary, the fee-based firm must provide advice in the best interests of its clients.